 Fees are important of course, but they’re not the only consideration.
-With e-Commerce payment gateways, you get what you pay for.
-Some suppliers keep fees low, by only offering limited levels of service and support.
+With payment gateways, you get what you pay for.
+Some providers keep fees low, by only offering limited levels of service and support.

 And that may cause issues when something goes wrong, and you need help.

 You’ll almost always need some tech support during the set-up.
 And you’ll also need it if something goes wrong once you start accepting payments.